ahmer380/Tennis-ML-Predictor/README.md

 - Architecture: fully connected layers with nonlinear activations
 - Output: probability of Player A winning

-The MLP is capable of learning nonlinear interactions between features (e.g., how fatigue and surface interact), but can be sensitive to feature scaling and data distribution.
+The MLP is capable of learning nonlinear interactions between features (e.g. how fatigue and surface interact), but can be sensitive to feature scaling and data distribution.

 ### TennisPredictorXGBoost